pawel-czyz/channel-capacity-estimator/Readme.rst

     >>> from cce import WeightedKraskovEstimator
     >>> ...

-To launch a suite of unit tests, run:
+The same Makefile can be used to launch a suite of unit tests:

 .. code:: bash